nikhil27gargeya/nikhil27gargeya.github.io/basics.md

 Library: prewritten codebase that is a piece in the build
 Framework: Blueprint on which your code functions on

+Shell vs Compiler vs IDE:
+Shell: interface between user and os kernel (kernel is the core of the os and has complete control over the system)
+Compiler: Converts a program from high level code to machine code
+IDE: Code editor with features

+Interpreter vs Compiler:

 Software exists within a framework
 Software contains libraries